firstseal/sathe/_tabs/about.md

 The insides of my mind, nobody knows!
 Nobody except for me?
 Who knows??
 DO I know?
 Am I aware?
 What's the point?
 There is a point??
 What is going on here?
 Everybody clap your hands.
 The point being, nobody knows except for me, yet I have kept it hidden from myself.
 Only I know but I hide it from myself.
-Only HE knows.

-Please note, I have some issues and that may cause me to act in a certain way at certain times, just so you are aware.

-- Panic attacks
-- ADHD
-- Anxiety
-- Paranoia
-- RSD
-- Hypervigilence
-- Delusions

-I don't intend to be rude or manipulative.
-If I do, please tell me as I have delusions occasionally.

-(Not going to list everything as these are what I believe are crucial for people to understand that want to be a friend.)

 ---